concourse/s3-resource/README.md

 a directory configured by `to`.
 The path must identify a single file.

 #### Parameters

+* `file`: *Required.* Path to the file to upload.
+If multiple files are matched by the glob, an error is raised.

+The following fields are deprecated and may be specified instead of `file` (until we remove them, anyway):

-* `from`: *Required.* A regexp specifying the file to upload.
+* `from`: *Optional.* **Deprecated.** A regexp specifying the file to upload.
   If the regexp matches more than one file, the output fails.

-* `to`: *Optional.* A destination directory in the bucket.
+* `to`: *Optional.* **Deprecated.** A destination directory in the bucket.
   If this ends in a "/" then the file will keep its name but be uploaded to that directory.

 ## Example Configuration